 As you walk up and down the lawn, the product will drop out in a controlled manner between the wheels, you can usually see a wheel line left in the grass enabling you to line up the lawn spreader with the previous row and avoid over-lapping.

-Many lawn care products will come in containers with lawn spreader spouts attacted, simply fold out the spout and walk up and down the lawn.
-Do not shake the pack side to side, this will lead to un-even applciation and could leave you with patchy un-even results.
+Many lawn care products will come in containers with lawn spreader spouts attached, simply fold out the spout and walk up and down the lawn.
+Do not shake the pack side to side, this will lead to uneven application and could leave you with patchy un-even results.
 Hold the spreader pack down by your side, keeping the pack still, walk up and down the lawn in straight lines.
 The pack will state how much area it will cover, so just ensure you evenly apply the right amount of the product to the right area.